Ad-White/aviation-expert/TESTING.md

 **Bug 03**
 - Handling the user answer and comparing with accepted answer.
 - From the early stages of testing my answers against the accpeted answers.
 I found that any leading or trailing white space caused an otherwise correct answer to be false.
-Also, using capital letters in my answer didn't truely compare to the accepted answer.
+Also, using capital letters in my answer had a result of being incorrect.
 - I decided to use the functions, `trim()` and `toLowercase()` in order to control the user's entered answer.
 I have also used this as a way to control the accepted answer.
 This pattern matching is also intended to prevent any future additions/answers to the game, which may not follow the all lowercase format at present; from becoming an issue during gameplay.
 In addition to this, the regEx pattern implemented is to further reduce any future issues concerning both the user's answer and accepted answer.

 **Bug 04**